 What’s involved in applying Agile Life Design?

 Agile Life Design is a mindset, a process, and a toolkit.
 It’s like a dance where you are constantly reading your partners moves, the music tempo etc and adjusting your moves to meet the context.
-You don’t have to follow the steps, you get to customize the dance steps to yourpersonal rhythms, needs, values and flair.
-Design is about meeting functional needs and ALSO getting to have some FUN with your systems.
+You don’t have to follow the steps, you get to customize the dance steps to your personal rhythms, needs, values and flair.
+Design is about simultaneously meeting functional, cognitive, attention getting and emotional needs like attractiveness, novelty, and having FUN too.

-Agile Life Design is not a “rigid set of steps.
+Agile Life Design is not a rigid set of steps.
 It’s not a “prescription” or “technique” like a planner system you try out and then get tired of.
-It’s a life skill you can cultivate and apply to all areas of life, for the rest of your life.
-For example, earning how to design time management strategies that meets your unique needs instead of trying to follow a strategy or system someone else told you was the “best” way.
+It’s a set of life skills you cultivate and apply to all areas of life – for the rest of your life.
+For example, earning how to design time management strategies that meets your unique and changing needs instead of trying to follow a strategy or system someone else told you was the “best” way.
 Best for them is not always best for you.
-You decide what design criteria and important to you, and then you get to choose, customize or create the systems and tools that support you in implementing your custom design.
+You decide what design criteria are important to you, and you get to choose, customize or create the systems and tools that support you in implementing your custom design.

-As your needs change, for example, suppose you switch from doing mostly project work for clients to making lots of appointments with clients, your whole approach to time management will need to be redesigned.
-Agile Life Design makes it much easier and less stressful to make the transition gracefully.
+As your needs change, your whole approach to time management will need to be redesigned.
+For example, suppose you switch from doing mostly project work for clients to making lots of appointments with clients, Agile Life Design makes it much easier and less stressful to quickly redesign your system and make the transition gracefully.

 What are the Benefits of Agile Life Design?

 Agile Life Design skills empower you forever – not just for now.
 The actual systems you design will often have short lifespans.
 And so they should.
-As your needs and habits change and become more fluent in your design skills, you will need to adjust your systems to ensure they continue to support your needs.
-Just like you needed new clothes every year as you got taller and taller.
+As your needs and habits change and you increasingly master design skills, you will adjust both your systems and your design and decision-making processes.

 Why does Agile Life Design work better than conventional organizing and productivity strategies for Neurodiverse and ADHD?

-Neurodiverse people who are thriving have already become agile.
-In fact, everyone can benefit from Agile Life Design skills.
-If your life evolves rapidly, or is more unpredictable than the average person for any reason, you need Agile Life Design.
-If you, like me, have a history of time management challenges, or clutter, or ADHD, PTSD, and / or are highly creative you need Agile Life Design more than the average person does.
+Neurodiverse people who are thriving have usually already developed agility in many areas of their lives.
+Everyone can benefit from cultivating agility and Agile Life Design and decision-making skills.
+However, if your life evolves rapidly, or is more unpredictable than the average person because you have ADHD or for any reason, you need Agile Life Design skills to optimize your functioning.
+If you, like me, have a history of time management challenges, or clutter, or ADHD, PTSD, and / or are highly creative you not only need Agile Life Design skills much more than the average person does, you also probably have a greater aptitude for it.

 - Pattern and relationship seeing